pytorch/xla/docs/source/learn/_pjrt.md

     -   To use `torch.distributed`, import
         `torch_xla.experimental.pjrt_backend` and use the `xla://`
         `init_method`.
-    -   These steps are optional for GPU and TPU v4.
+    -   These steps are optional for TPU v4.

 Sample diff from XRT to PJRT: